yetanotherco/aligned-layer/docs/0_internal/3_b_upgrade_contracts_with_multisig.md

 This guide is for upgrading contracts deployed using a Multisig wallet.
 If you deployed the contract without a Multisig wallet, you can follow the [Upgrade Contracts](./3_a_upgrade_contracts.md) tutorial.

 In this guide we make an upgrade of Aligned Layer Service Manager contract using a multisig wallet.
-This is important to ensure not one party can do an upgrade, and helps ensure the team is not locked out of upgrading the network due to a loss of keys.

 ## Prerequisites